mtiller/ModelicaBook/text/source/behavior/discrete/decay.rst

 .. [#tol] This model will not always fail.
 The failure depends on how
 	  much integration error is introduced and this, in turn, depends on the numerical tolerances used.

+.. [#Belmon] A special thanks to Lionel Belmon for challenging my
+			 original discussion and identifying several
+			 unsubstantiated assumptions on my part.
+As a result, this explanation is much better and includes results to support the conclusions drawn.